zenasinan/zenasinan.github.io/_posts/2020-01-04-the-sun-is-also-a-star.md

 Another thing is that this book features a lot of insta-love.
 I mean, to be fair, when a story has to unfold over the course of a day, it is pretty expected.
 Now, Natasha didn’t really instantly fall in love with Daniel, but he did.
 Right after they talk, Daniel thinks to himself:

 <pre class="highlighter-rouge">
-“Who meets a cute girl and shakes her hand?
+Who meets a cute girl and shakes her hand?
 Charlie would’ve said something charming to her.
 They’d be having a cozy coffee someplace dark and romantic.
-She’d already be dreaming of little half-Korean, half-African American babies.”
+She’d already be dreaming of little half-Korean, half-African American babies.
 </pre>

 He literally started thinking of “their babies” right after meeting her!
 That’s like insta-love to the next level!